 - Intellectual Property Policy - Outlines the way in which intellectual property (the production of original intellectual or creative activity) is dealt with at Harper Adams University.

-- Learning, Teaching and Student Experience Strategy - The strategy document provides a reference point and information on all activities that enable and support the students’ learning and teaching experience, including our areas of ongoing development.
+- Learning, Teaching and Student Experience Strategy - The strategy document provides a reference point and information on all activities that enable and support a students’ learning and teaching experience, including areas of ongoing development.

-- Parking (Motor Vehicles, Car Parking Policy and Regulations) - Provides key information regarding the expectations of students, staff and visitors with regards to driving and parking on site.
+- Parking (Motor Vehicles, Car Parking Policy and Regulations) - Provides key information with regard to the expectations of students, staff and visitors with regards to driving and parking on site.

 - Recording (Policy for Student Recording of Classes) - Sets out when classes can be recorded, and when they cannot.
 States the ways in which it is appropriate to use in-class recordings and particularly the expectations around storing and distributing recordings.
 This policy is relevant to staff and students.